SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 ##### Step 4

-Run the following command your shell:
+Run the following command in your shell:

     php composer.phar update --no-dev